oltdaniel/maachen/README.md

-# maachen
+# :dizzy_face: maachen

-:dizzy_face: organizing front-end into one piece
+organizing front-end into one piece

+## idea

+A small front-end framework with templating, http handling and input validation.
+You still need to write your regular HTML, but your JavaScript part of your application can be build upon our framework to handle front-end interaction.

+# license

+_just do what you want_

+MIT License